The 13 Best Large Breed Puppy Foods

 When should I transition my large breed puppy to dog food?

 As compared to smaller breeds, large or giant breed puppies take a little longer to reach maturity.
 Many of them are still growing until 20 months.
-For an average large breed puppy on a quality large breed dog, 15 months is when you should start the transition to an adult large breed dog food.
+Typically, for an average large breed puppy, the transition to adult large breed dog food is best initiated around 15 months of age.

 Can large breed puppies eat adult dog food?

-Growing pups should be kept on puppy food because it is specially formulated to meet their nutritional needs during their adolescence.
+Growing pups should exclusively consume puppy food because it is specially formulated to meet their nutritional needs during their adolescence.
 Feeding adult food will deprive your puppy of important nutrients and might even make them grow too large without proper skeletal development.

 How many meals should a large puppy eat in a day?